shiv19/shiv19.github.io/_posts/2017-10-08-how-to-get-android-navbar-height-nativescript-vanilla.md

 comments: true
 category: [nativescript]
 tags: [nativescript]
+description: Sure fire way to get the on screen navigation bar height (is present) on android, in NativeScript
 ---

 Sure fire way to get the on screen navigation bar height (is present) on android, in NativeScript